 Beach life may not be the first thing that springs to mind when you think of Morocco, but the country has an impressive coastline of beachy wonders.
 The popular beach town of Agadir is a good place to start, whilst Essaouira is slowly building its reputation as the next best thing.
 If you prefer your beaches quieter and more rugged, the laidback town of Taghazout is a popular spot with surfers the world over.

 The currency of Morocco is the dirham, which is broken down into 100 santimat.
-As of December 2015, 10 dirhams are worth around A$1.41 and A$1 is worth around 7.10 dirham.

 Here’s a roundup of what you can expect to spend in Morocco, with prices in Australian dollars:

 |Inexpensive meal for one – $4||Bottle of water – $0.50||0.5 litre beer – $3.50|

 |Mid-range restaurant meal for one – $10||Cappuccino – $1.80||Local bus ticket – $0.70|

 The dirham is a closed currency, which means it can only be bought once you arrive in Morocco.
 You’re allowed to bring in or take out 1000Dh (around A$146) but you’ll need to exchange the rest on arrival.

 It’s not easy to exchange your Australian dollars to dirhams in Morocco.
 Your best bet is to exchange your travel money for British pounds, euros or US dollars before head off and then exchange your money for dirhams after you arrive in Morocco at a Bureau de Change in the airport or port, at a bank and in most hotels.

 Keep hold of your receipt as you might need it to convert your dirhams back when you leave – you can do it at the airport for a good rate.Order your chosen currency